sonishsinghal/arcana/README.md

 The Objective function, could be MinRisk, MaxRet, Utility or Sharpe.
 The risk aversion factor is not used here since the objective function is not utility.

-We made sentiment analysis for the transcripts available and also used LSTM based architecture for forecasting
+We made sentiment analysis for the transcripts available and also used LSTM based architecture for forecasting.